 - MINE 818 Rock Mechanics

 - MINE 862 Issues in Health, Safety and Environment

-In Mining Engineering, students are also able to take MINE 898, a project-based course that counts as two courses towards the required eight course total.
+In Mining Engineering, students are also able to take MINE 898, a project-based course that counts as one course towards the required eight course total.

 Mining engineers acquire knowledge about all relevant mining processes, from exploration to production, that also include management and environmental issues.
 On-campus laboratories include a rock mechanics, mine-mechanical and a mine environment laboratory, computer planning facilities, and several mineral processing laboratories.
 The Department also operates an Explosive Test Site in Hinchinbrooke Township, near Kingston.

 The non-research program (M.Eng.) requires that several more courses be taken, but the project, which may be completed by the student, is not defended formally, as is the case for the research program.
 The objectives of the program are to provide the mining industry with specialist personnel capable of solving broad problems either as mining or research company employees or consultants.

 Graduate students shall be required to complete training on the Accessibility for Ontarians with Disabilities Act, 2005 (AODA), through the online course in Accessible Customer Service, as part of their graduate degree program, and prior to being approved for graduation.